LawTotem/poe-heistress/README.md

  - Track Loot/Rewards, `tracker_trackloot` - Enabled by default, disable turn off the Rogues, Jobs, and Reward sections.
  - Account Name, `account_name` - This is also called your profile name on GGG's main site.
  - Character Name, `character` - Used to pull you characters inventory, your character's name.
- - POESESSID `poesessid` - Your POE SESSID cookie used to grab your characters inventory.
+ - POESESSID, `poesessid` - Your POE SESSID cookie used to grab your characters inventory.
- - Run Save Location `dump_location` - A location to store your heist's run logs.
+ - Run Save Location, `dump_location` - A location to store your heist's run logs.
- - Tracker Window Height `tracker_height` - The height of the tracking window.
+ - Tracker Window Height, `tracker_height` - The height of the tracking window.
- - Tracker Window Width `tracker_width` - The width of the tracking window.
+ - Tracker Window Width, `tracker_width` - The width of the tracking window.
- - Tracker Always Ontop `tracker_ontop` - Enabled by  default, forces the tracker window to be ontop.
+ - Tracker Always Ontop, `tracker_ontop` - Enabled by  default, forces the tracker window to be ontop.

 Also required